epics-docs/epics-docs/specs/EPICSBuildFacility.rst

    "gnumake clean.<arch>" can be invoked to clean a single architecture.

 gnumake archclean
-   This command will remove the current build©s O.<arch> directories but not O.Common directory.
+   This command will remove the current build's O.<arch> directories but not O.Common directory.

 gnumake realclean